s-peiran/tp/docs/DeveloperGuide.md

 _{more aspects and alternatives to be added}_

-### \[Proposed\] Command History and Auto-Complete Feature
+### Command History and Auto-Complete Feature

+#### Context

+The command history and auto-complete feature aims to enhance user experience by allowing users to quickly access previously executed commands and complete partial command inputs.
+This feature is especially useful for users who perform a series of similar commands consecutively, as it saves time and reduces the likelihood of input errors.

+By utilizing this command history and auto-complete feature, users can improve their efficiency when interacting with the application, significantly speeding up the workflow for repetitive command entry.

-#### Proposed Implementation
+#### Implementation

-The proposed command history and auto-complete mechanism is facilitated by `CommandHistory`.
-It extends `NoteNote` with a command history, stored internally as `commandList`.
-Additionally, it implements the following operations:

-* `CommandHistory#addCommand(String command)` - Adds the executed command to the command history.
-* `CommandHistory#getFilteredCommands(String input)` - Retrieves a list of commands from the command history that starts with the given input.

-These operations are exposed in the `Model` interface as `Model#addCommandHistory(String command)` and `Model#getFilteredCommandHistory(String input)` respectively.

-When the user presses the up or down arrow key, the `UI` will call `Model#getFilteredCommandHistory(String input)`, where `input` is the current text in the command input box.
-The retrieved list of commands will be displayed in the command input box, allowing the user to cycle through the commands by continuing to press the up or down arrow key.

-Given below is an example usage scenario and how the command history and auto-complete mechanism behaves at each step.

-Step 1.
-The user launches the application for the first time.
-The `CommandHistory` will be initialized as an empty list.

-Step 2.
-The user executes the command `add meeting -title Project Meeting -time 01/01/2023 12:00 -place Zoom`.
-The command calls `Model#addCommandHistory(String command)`, causing the executed command to be saved in the `commandList`.

-Step 3.
-The user then executes the command `add meeting -title Tutorial -time 01/01/2023 13:00 -place Discord`.
-This command is also saved in the `commandList`.
+The `CommandBox` component is at the heart of this feature.
+It maintains a list of the user's command history and provides functionalities to navigate through this history using keyboard inputs.

+1. **Storing Command History:** As users execute commands, these are stored in a `commandHistory` list in the `CommandBox`.
+Duplicate entries are prevented by removing the previous instance of the command before re-adding it, ensuring the most recent use is at the end of the list.

+2. **Navigation Through Command History:** The user can navigate through the command history by pressing the up or down arrow keys.
+The `navigateCommandHistory(int offset)` method updates the `currentHistoryPointer` and sets the text of the `commandTextField` to the command at the new history pointer index.

-Step 4.
-The user starts to type the command `add mee` and then presses the up or down arrow key.
-The `UI` will call `Model#getFilteredCommandHistory(String input)`, which retrieves the list of commands starting with `add mee` from the `commandList`.
-In this case, it will retrieve the two previous commands.
+3. **Auto-Completion Mechanism:** The auto-complete mechanism is triggered when the user starts typing a command and presses the up or down arrow key.
+The `getFilteredHistory()` method retrieves a list of commands that start with the current input, allowing the user to cycle through relevant commands only.

-Step 5.
-The user can then cycle through the two commands by pressing the up or down arrow key.
-The commands will be displayed in the command input box in reverse chronological order.

 #### Design Considerations:

-**Aspect: How the command history and auto-complete feature is implemented:**

-* **Alternative 1: Store Commands as Strings**
+Alternative 1 (current choice): Store Commands as Strings and use pointers
-    * Implementation: Save each command as a string in a list.
-When the user presses the up or down arrow key, retrieve the commands that start with the current input.
-    * Pros: Simple to implement; easy to retrieve commands.
-    * Cons: May include unnecessary information if the command has multiple parameters.
+- **Pros:** Simple implementation with low overhead.
+Efficient in terms of memory and processing as it works with strings directly.
+- **Cons:** Limited functionality for more complex use cases.
+Does not allow for structured analysis or manipulation of command components.

-* **Alternative 2: Store Commands as Objects**
+Alternative 2: Store Commands as Objects
-    * Implementation: Save each command as an object that includes the command type and its parameters.
-Implement a method to convert the command object to a string for display.
-When the user presses the up or down arrow key, retrieve the command objects that match the current input and convert them to strings for display.
-    * Pros: Allows for more flexible retrieval and display of commands; can easily extend functionality in the future.
+- **Pros:** Offers greater flexibility for future enhancements, such as argument analysis and command editing.
+Facilitates complex command manipulations and extensions.
-    * Cons: More complex implementation; requires additional processing to convert command objects to strings for display.
+- **Cons:** More complex implementation.
+Requires additional memory and processing to manage command objects instead of simple strings.
+Also, not as intuitive since you do not saved failed commands.

 ### Mode feature